-Interestingly enough, while there might be little scope for a constructive debate with fundamentalist believers, most of the challenging controversies concern precisely the relative interpretative merits of theories, all indeed acknowledging some role to both motivational microfoundations and system-level effects, which, however, differ profoundly in the ways they describe and combine these two levels of analysis.
-In our view, a fruitful reassessment of 'foundations' rests precisely at this level ,which is where the 'grand' debates in social sciences have found their ultimate ground - from Hobbes to Smith all the way to Durkheim, Weber , Veblen, Schumpeter and Schmidt , just to name a few ).
-Without any ambition of thoroughness, let us try to highlight some of these foundational issues.
+Interestingly enough, while there might be little scope for a constructive debate between these two extreme and "fundamentalist" perspectives, in practice, most interpretations of economic and social change acknowledge some role for both motivational micro-foundations and system-level effects.
+In our view, a fruitful reassessment of the 'foundational assumptions' rests precisely at this intermediate level, which is where major debates in social sciences have found their ultimate ground-from Hobbes to Smith all the way to Durkheim, Weber, Veblen, Schumpeter and Schmidt, just to name a few.
+Let us try to sketch out some of these foundational issues.